Sarah-okolo/jsdoc.github.io/content/index.md

 ```
 :::

 More tags can be used to add more information.
-See the [home page][block-tags] for a complete list
-of tags that are recognized by JSDoc 3.

 ::: example "Adding more information with tags"